nelson-caberto/etl_demo_21b/README.md

 * Add a 1 second delay if html contents are downloaded

 #### *transform*
+1. iterate over all the data in MongoDB
-1. exclude html content that does not include
+2. exclude html content that does not include
     1. "programming language"
     2. the word "First"
     3. the word "appeared"